-Suddenly Count Monterone burst in.
+Suddenly Count Monterone bursts in.
 His daughter has been ravished by the Duke and he swears revenge.
 The jester mocks him with a mixture of buffoonery and evil.
-His lurching music despicts his own hunchbacked deformity (Voi congiuraste — You conspired).
+His lurching music depicts his own hunchbacked deformity (Voi congiuraste — You conspired).
 When the distraught father curses both the jester and the Duke with a father’s curse, the worst kind, Rigoletto recoils in horror.

 Scene 2: An alley with Rigoletto’s house on one side and the Cepranos’ on the other.